-Covers Medically Necessary services provided by a Plan Provider as described in the Schedule of Benefits.
-Transitional Care is provided in a less restrictive manner than inpatient services but in a more intensive manner than outpatient services as required by Wis.
-Stat. § 632.89.

-Attachment D Page 23 c.
-Inpatient Services Covers Medically Necessary services provided by a Plan Provider as described in the Schedule of Benefits and as required by Wis.
+Covers Medically Necessary services provided by a Plan Provider as described in the Schedule of Benefits and as required by Wis.
 Stat. §632.89.
 Covers court-ordered services for the mentally ill as required by Wis.
 Stat. § 609.65.
-Such services are covered if performed by a Non-Plan Provider, if provided pursuant to an Emergency detention or on an Emergency basis and the Provider notifies the Health Plan within 72 hours after the initial provision of service. d.
-Other Prescription drugs used for the treatment of mental health, alcohol and drug abuse will be subject to the prescription drug benefit as described in Section D., 1.
+Such services are covered if performed by a Non-Plan Provider, if provided pursuant to as required by an Emergency detention or on an Emergency basis and the Provider notifies the Health Plan within 72 hours after the initial provision of service.

+d.
+Other

+Prescription drugs used for the treatment of mental health, alcohol and drug abuse will be subject to the prescription drug benefit as described in Section D., 1.
 The charges for such drugs will not be applied to the maximum benefit available for any mental health, alcohol or drug abuse services.

-Formatted: Highlight 2) The dollar amounts applied to the maximum benefits available for the treatment of mental health, alcohol, and drug abuse will be based upon the average amount paid to the Provider by the Health Plan.
-Wł Pro uso ou an 2.
-Durable Diabetic Equipment and Related Supplies hen prescribed by a Plan Provider for treatment of diabetes and purchased from a Plan ovider, durable diabetic equipment and durable and disposable supplies that are required for e with the durable diabetic equipment, will be covered subject to 20% Coinsurance as tlined in the Schedule of Benefits.
-The Participant's Coinsurance will be applied to the nual out-of-pocket maximum for Durable Medical Equipment.
-Durable diabetic equipment dudes: Formatted: Font: Bold • Automated injection devices. • Continuing glucose monitoring devices. • Insulin infusion pumps, limited to one pump in a calendar year and You must use the pump for thirty (30) days before purchase.
-Durable Medical Equipment purchases or monthly rentals must be Prior Authorized determined by the Health Plan.
-Formatted: Font: Bold (G lucometers are available through the PBM.
+2) The dollar amounts applied to the maximum benefits available for the treatment of mental health, alcohol, and drug abuse will be based upon the average amount paid to the Provider by the Health Plan.

+2. Durable Diabetic Equipment and Related Supplies

+When prescribed by a Plan Provider for treatment of diabetes and purchased from a Plan Provider, durable diabetic equipment and durable and disposable supplies that are required for use with the durable diabetic equipment, will be covered subject to 20% Coinsurance as outlined in the Schedule of Benefits.
+The Participant's Coinsurance will be applied to the annual out-of-pocket maximum for Durable Medical Equipment.
+Durable diabetic equipment includes:

+- Automated injection devices.

+- Continuing glucose monitoring devices.

+- Insulin infusion pumps, limited to one pump in a calendar year and You must use the pump for thirty (30) days before purchase.

+All Durable Medical Equipment purchases or monthly rentals must be Prior Authorized as determined by the Health Plan.

+(Glucometers are available through the PBM.
 Refer to Section D. for benefit information.)

+Attachment D Page 25

+Formatted: Indent: Left: 0.38", No bullets or numbering

+Formatted: List Paragraph, Indent: Left: 0.38", Tab stops: 0.44", Left

+Formatted: Indent: Left: 0.38", No bullets or numbering, Tab stops: 0.44", Left

-3. Medical Supplies and Durable Medical Equipment pu coʻ nen prescribed by a Plan Provider for treatment of a diagnosed Illness or Injury and rchased from a Plan Provider, mMedical sSupplies and Durable Medical Equipment will be vered subject to 20% Coinsurance as outlined in the Schedule of Benefits .
-All rchases or monthly rentals must be Prior Authorized as determined by the Health Plan.
-Formatted: Highlight pu rcnases or montnly rentals must be Prior Authorized as determined by the Health Plan.
-Formatted: Font: Bold
+3. Medical Supplies and Durable Medical Equipment

+When prescribed by a Plan Provider for treatment of a diagnosed Illness or Injury and purchased from a Plan Provider, Medical Supplies and Durable Medical Equipment will be covered subject to 20% Coinsurance as outlined in the Schedule of Benefits.